Waterfront station (Vancouver): History

-A private ferry company, Royal SeaLink Express, ran passenger ferries from a new dock on the west side of the SeaBus terminal to Victoria and Nanaimo in the early 1990s, but ultimately folded.
+A private ferry company, Royal SeaLink Express, ran passenger ferries from a new dock on the west side of the SeaBus terminal to Victoria and Nanaimo in the early 1990s but ultimately folded.
 In 2003, HarbourLynx began operating out of Royal Sealink's old facility at the SeaBus terminal.
 In 2006, following major engine problems with their only vessel, they folded as well.

-In 1995, platforms were built adjacent to the SkyTrain station for the West Coast Express, which uses the existing CPR tracks.
+In 1995, platforms were built adjacent to the SkyTrain station for the West Coast Express, which uses the existing CPKC tracks.
 The platforms for the West Coast Express were built in the same location as the old CPR platforms.

 In 2002, Millennium Line trains began to share tracks with the Expo Line at Waterfront station.
 The lines continued to share tracks until late 2016, when an Expo Line branch to Production Way–University station was created in replacement of the Millennium Line service between VCC–Clark and Waterfront stations.

 In 2009, the Canada Line opened with separate platforms which are accessible via the main station building, but require leaving the fare-paid zone when transferring between other modes.
 Waterfront station serves as a common terminus point for both the Expo Line and the Canada Line.

 Waterfront station was one of the first stations to receive TransLink's "T" signage, denoting a transit station.
 This signage was originally installed in the downtown core of Vancouver to help visitors during the 2010 Olympics.

 In 2018, TransLink announced that Waterfront's Canada Line platforms, as well as two other stations on the line within downtown Vancouver, would receive an accessibility upgrade including additional escalators, as most Canada Line stations were built with only up-escalators initially.
 Construction began in early 2019 and was completed in December.

 In 2020, TransLink started work on replacing the escalators connecting to the Expo Line.
 The first step in this project was to close access to the Expo Line from Cordova Street for three weeks in June.
 The closure forced passengers to access the Expo Line from the Howe Street entrance.
 Because the construction blocked access to the elevators to the Expo Line platforms, a temporary shuttle bus service between the SeaBus terminal, the main concourse area, and Burrard station was instated.

 In 2022, TransLink relocated the in-person service centre at Stadium–Chinatown station and opened a new 6,200 sqft customer service centre at Waterfront station on September 23.